rqlite/rqlite.io/content/en/docs/Guides/cdc/_index.md

 * Choose **retry policy** based on endpoint characteristics.
 Use exponential backoff for flaky networks.
 * Monitor queue size and disk usage when using infinite retries.
 * Prefer TLS with verified server certificates.
 Use mTLS for stronger authentication.

-## Troubleshooting

-* Use `-cdc-config=stdout` to verify payload shape during development.
-* If you see duplicates after a leadership change or restart, ensure your consumer tracks the highest **index**.
-* If no events arrive: confirm the node is Leader, the endpoint is reachable, and `table_filter` is not excluding your tables.
-* For TLS errors: verify CA path, server certificate CN/SAN against `server_name`, and client cert/key for mTLS.

 ## Examples